TERREMEMBER/znbase/docs/content/v1.3/secure/encryption-at-rest.md

 showAsideToc: true
 ---

-This page describes how to enable and disable encryption at rest in a YugabyteDB cluster with a user generated key.
+This page describes how to enable and disable encryption at rest in a ZNbaseDB cluster with a user generated key.

 ## Enabling encryption